Dallas: Religion

-The city is home to a sizable Latter Day Saint community.
-The Church of Jesus Christ of Latter-day Saints has twenty-three stakes throughout Dallas and surrounding suburbs.
-The organization built the Dallas Texas Temple, the first temple in Texas, in the city in 1984.
-Jehovah's Witnesses also have a large number of members throughout the Dallas metropolitan division.
+Jehovah's Witnesses has a large number of members throughout the Dallas metropolitan division.
 In addition, there are several Unitarian Universalist congregations, including First Unitarian Church of Dallas, founded in 1899.
 A large community of the United Church of Christ exists in the city.
 The most prominent UCC-affiliated church is the Cathedral of Hope, a predominantly LGBT-affirming church.

-Dallas's Jewish population of 50,000-75,000 is the largest of any city in Texas.
 Since the establishment of the city's first Jewish cemetery in 1854 and its first congregation (which would eventually be known as Temple Emanu-El) in 1873, Dallasite Jews have been well represented among leaders in commerce, politics, and various professional fields in Dallas and elsewhere.
 Furthermore, a large Muslim community exists in the north and northeastern portions of Dallas, as well as in the northern Dallas suburbs.
 The oldest mosque in Dallas is Masjid Al-Islam just south of Downtown.

 Dallas has a large Buddhist community.
 Immigrants from East Asia, Southeast Asia, Nepal, and Sri Lanka have all contributed to the Buddhist population, which is concentrated in the northern suburbs of Garland, Plano and Richardson.
 Numerous Buddhist temples dot the Metroplex including The Buddhist Center of Dallas, Lien Hoa Vietnamese Temple of Irving, and Kadampa Meditation Center Texas and Wat Buddhamahamunee of Arlington.
 A large and growing Hindu Community lives in the Dallas–Fort Worth metroplex.
 Most live in Collin County and the northern portions of Dallas County.
 Over 28 Hindu Temples exist in the area.
 Some notable ones include the DFW Hindu Temple, the North Texas Hindu Mandir, Radha Krishna Temple, Dallas and Karya Siddhi Hanuman Temple.
 There are also at least three Sikh Gurudwaras in this metropolitan area.
 For irreligious people, the Winter Solstice Celebration is held in the Metroplex although some of its participants are also neo-pagans and New Agers.

 Crime

 According to the FBI, a city to city comparison of crime rates can be misleading, because recording practices vary from city to city, citizens report different percentages of crimes from one city to the next, and the actual number of people physically present in a city is unknown.
-With that in mind, Dallas's violent crime rate (12.06 per 1,000 people) is lower than St Louis (24.81), Detroit (24.22), Baltimore (16.96), Philadelphia (15.62), Cleveland (15.47), Miami (15.09), Washington, D.C.
-(14.48), Kansas City (14.44) and Boston (13.39).
-However, Houston (11.69), Los Angeles (7.87), and New York City (6.38) have lower violent crime rates than Dallas.
+With that in mind, Dallas has one of the top 10 crime rates in Texas and its crime rate is higher than the national average.

+Since 2020, Dallas's murder rate has seen a notable increase.
+In 2020, Dallas recorded 251 murders which was a 20-year high.
+By 2022 it decreased to 214 but then increased to 246 in 2023.
+As of 2020, the gang presence in Dallas has grown significantly and is heavily responsible for the spike in crime.
+Dallas leaders have made crime reduction a major priority.